arnoldcano/deploybot/README.md

 - `HUBOT_SEMAPHOREAPP_DEFAULT_PROJECT` - Your default semaphore project or 'proj'
 - `HUBOT_SEMAPHOREAPP_DEFAULT_SERVER` - Your default semaphore server or 'prod'

-If running on a hosted service such as AWS Elastic Beanstalk, you can set the environment variables on your apps Software Configuration page.

 ### Run

 Install `brew install redis` and run `brew services start redis` Redis server.